foldda/charian/README.md

 > **Tip:** You can use the test cases in this repo as examples of how to use Charian.

-## Example: serializing a data object
+## Example: serializing a simple data object

-This example shows how to serialize a `Person` class that implements the `IRda` interface.
-The `Person` class implements the "packing" logic in `ToRda()` and the "unpacking" logic in `FromRda()`.
-These methods hide the class's internal data model, letting a client serialize and deserialize with simple calls, similar to the `SaveToFile()` and `ReadFromFile()` methods shown below.
+This example shows how to serialize a `Person` class by implementing the `IRda` interface: the (data model) "packing" logic is `ToRda()` and the "unpacking" logic is in `FromRda()`.
+These methods hide the class's internal data model, letting a client serialize and deserialize with simple calls.
+The optional `SaveToFile()` and `ReadFromFile()` methods show how the serialized data can be exchanged.

 ```csharp
 public class Person : IRda